soluble-io/soluble-mediatools/docs/video-info-service.md

 ### Requirements

-You'll need to have fprobe [installed](./install-ffmpeg.md) on your system.
+You'll need to have ffprobe [installed](./install-ffmpeg.md) on your system.

 ### Initialization